 The Hob Nob Shiraz has a deep, inky purple appearance and creates massive legs in the glass.
-Commenting on the legs of a wine is kind of a wine-noobie thing to do and I usually wouldn’t do so, but they were really massive and I couldn’t help but comment.
+Commenting on the legs of wine is kind of a wine-noobie thing to do, and I usually wouldn’t do so, but they were massive, and I couldn’t help but comment.

 Aroma-wise, you’ll find a bouquet of blackberry jam, leather, plum, black olive and black pepper.
 It smells great.
-But the palate is a let down after the dynamic nose.
+But the palate is a letdown after the dynamic nose.
 It’s rather flabby.
-There is some acid to it, but you don’t notice it until the finish.
-Flavor-wise the palate is mostly blackberry jam, cherry and chocolate.
+It has some acid, but you don’t notice it until the finish.
+Flavour-wise, the palate is mostly blackberry jam, cherry and chocolate.
 There is some spice, but it is subtle.
 Despite the massive legs in the glass, the viscosity is lacking.
-I.E. the mouth feel is a little thin.
+I.E., the mouth feels it is a little thin.